alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 You should be able to run `npm install` and then `npm start` as expected in a React/node app.
 If you encounter an issue, we recommend that you refer to the supplementary guide or other troubleshooting tips in detail on the `alteryx-ui` documentation.

-In addition, the depth of React App optimization and how-tos are deep.
+In addition, the depth of React App optimization and how-to content is immense.
-We keep our usage here functional (in the application and user sense of the word) and will explain less in-depth than our TensorFlow backend - as that is what this guide chooses to focus on.
+We keep our usage here functional (in the application and user sense of the word) and explain it less in-depth than the TensorFlow backend--as that is what this guide focuses on.

-Update `./ui/TextClassifier/src` to reflect the following, taking care to read any notes provided:
+Update `./ui/TextClassifier/src` to reflect the following.
+Take care to read any notes provided:

 ### Module: `./index.tsx`